tramlinehq/docs/README.md

 ### Search Index

 We use Algolia to power search.
 This is done using a Docusaurus plugin.
-Changelogs are explicitly excluded from the index so as to not bloat the search experience.
+Changelogs are explicitly excluded from the index so as to not bloat the search experience with potentially conflicting information.

 ### Writing Changelogs